 Day 200, Auction

 The next step is the auction setup, which will happen 20 days after they post the notice of trustee.
 However, they can postpone the auction if they want to.
-To do so, they’ll have to post a new statement with a new date and time.
+To do so, they will have to post a new statement with a new date and time.
 The auction is open to the housing market, and the highest bidder will get the property.

 Non Judicial Foreclosures in California

 In the case that you owe a second mortgage or home equity line of credit, then the foreclosure process may be different.
 If someone buys the property at the auction for less than what you owe on the first mortgage, then the second lender can file a deficiency judgment against you.
-This means that you’ll still owe them money even after the foreclosure.
+This means that you will still owe them money even after the foreclosure.

 Judicial Foreclosures in California